juanfranblanco/Nethereum.Docs/Nethereum.Docs/docs/gaming/white-paper.md

 What is needed is an Ethereum-based decentralized platform connecting every gaming network to one single fabric.
 This would enable interactions across network that wouldn't require validation from any third party.

+NOTE, the above needs to be rephrased: There is not an issue with FIAT payments, but as we move to subscription models it can be done better, working across hardware and distributors.
+The decentralisation of some of the payments (could be partial), would allow for better transparency.

+Also reputation, storage of game play, etc can be decoupled from the hardware OR sofware creator / provider.

+Simple version, is What if you could play the same game across different hardware devices, pay as you go, or partially.
+What if your game progress, reputation, trophies, recorded game play was stored decentralised, so it won't be lost in case of any company dissappearing.
+What if as a creator you could easily monetise on remixes of your game, and encourage them.
+What if as a creator you could still get revenue from a game when it has been included in emulators.
+What if you could "mine" rewards through pooling of payments.
+What if you could have a network that prevents piracy and encourages payments and collaboration between creators and gamers.

 ## Problem

 ### The issue with siloed gaming platforms